open-telemetry/opamp-spec/specification.md

 Status: [Development]

 The message carries optional TLS settings that are used to configure a client's connection.
 If the Agent is able to validate the connection settings, the Agent SHOULD forget any previous TLS settings.
-If this message is not included, the client SHOULD use whatever TLS settings are used by the previous connection if any, or a default set.
+If this message is not included, the client SHOULD use the agent's default TLS settings for the connection.

 ```protobuf
 message TLSConnectionSettings {